Chapter 16 Automatic Derivatives

 Note the more elaborate value for buildDerivs

 .
-Above, this was just a character vector.
+In the previous example, this was just a character vector.
 Here it is a named list, with each element itself being a list of control values.
 The control value ignore

 is a character vector of variable names to ignore in derivative tracking. buildDerivs = 'run'